-The Group's gross profit decreased to 9% in 2022, from 12% in 2021, including Akaroa's gross profit of 28%.
-Excluding Akaroa, the Group's 2021 gross profit would be 8%.
+The Group's gross profit decreased to 9% in 2022 from 12% in 2021 including Akaroa's gross profit of 28%, excluding Akaroa gross profit in 2021 is 8%.
 The better gross profit in 2022 resulted from better production recovery and efficiency due to higher plant utilization.